 The history of U.S. Chinese cuisine is more extended and more prosperous than that of Mexican cuisine.
 The Gold Rush’s glittering lure took thousands of Chinese people to these lands for the first time.
 Chinese restaurants soon became known in the modern restaurant scene as some of the best.

 But that didn’t shield them from anti-Chinese policies, making it impossible for Chinese immigrants to work.
-They ended up working for the affluent in restaurants and service.
+They ended up working for the affluent in restaurants and services.
 Gradually, as the middle-class numbers started to rise with money to eat out, eating Chinese, an Americanized version, became all the rage.

 In the United States, there are 43139 Chinese restaurants, which is more than any other domestic fast-food chain, such as McDonald’s, Wendy’s, and Burger King (Liu and Jang 2009).
 China has a vast region made up of many races, so Chinese cuisine is one of the richest and boasts its most diverse culinary heritage.